Turn Loose the Swans

 Now, listening on the system I have today, particularly on vinyl, the album breathes in a way I couldn’t have imagined then.

+The emotional architecture of the album survived.
+On vinyl especially, there’s space.
+The midrange opens up.
+The violin has body and rosin texture.
+The guitars separate more clearly.
+The room ambience around the drums becomes tangible.
 The record feels less like a dense wall and more like a physical space you can step into.

 The swells are more dimensional.
 The quiet passages are more delicate.
 The transitions carry more nuance.